 How to get from EWR to Manhattan by bus

 There are a variety of express buses that go from Newark airport to Manhattan, in the $15 to $20 (one-way) range.
 These are large buses designed for airport runs, so most of them should have plenty of storage underneath the seats for luggage.
-The Newark Liberty Airport Express is one such bus – it costs $16 one-way or $28 roundtrip, it runs every 15 minutes on the quarter hour, and you have to buy your tickets in advance.
-You can pick up the bus at Terminal A, B or C and it makes 3 New York City stops
+GO Airlink Shuttle is one such bus – it costs $21 one-way.
+It runs every half hour on the half hour and they will pick you up at a variety of hotels and NYC transportation hubs (Grand Central, Penn Station, etc).
+Try promo code SHUTTLE to save 5%

 If you want to travel on a public bus from EWR to New York City, you won’t be able to do it in one trip – since different transit authorities serve New York and New Jersey.
 NJ Transit bus lines 28, 37, 62, 67, and 107 all serve Newark Airport.